Cherokee National Holiday - Sep 03, 2015 to Sep 06, 2015

 Phone: 918-453-5544 918-453-1689

 The Cherokee National Holiday in Tahlequah celebrates the signing of the Cherokee Nation Constitution in 1839.
 This annual event is a celebration of Cherokee heritage and cultural awareness.
 The Cherokee National Holiday attracts visitors from across the United States as well as from around the world.
-The three-day holiday is full of activities for all ages, from traditional Native American games like cornstalk and blowgun shooting, marbles and stickball to tournaments in sports like basketball and softball.
+The four-day holiday is full of activities for all ages, from traditional Native American games like cornstalk and blowgun shooting, marbles and stickball to tournaments in sports like basketball and softball.

 Many other events will take place during the Cherokee ...

 Events held downtown and at the Cherokee Tribal Grounds and Tribal Complex on Hwy 62.

 As the mild temperatures of fall’s Indian Summer descend upon Oklahoma, the state’s renowned American Indian heritage is brought to life with a variety of Native American festivals, events and powwows.

 Tahlequah, fondly known as the capital of the Cherokee Nation, brims with Cherokee heritage.
 Explore this charming town to discover everything from the renowned Cherokee Heritage Center and other Cherokee attractions, to casinos and a scenic river ideal for float trips.